 There’s a lot of pressure on newlyweds to go on an ostentatious honeymoon that tops any trip they’ve ever taken before.
 However, a honeymoon is meant to allow a couple to unwind from the stress of planning a wedding.
 A long flight with multiple connections among the 26 million daily trips taken on public transportation isn’t exactly a formula for relaxation.
 Many new couples may resort to bickering just days after their nuptials when these travel stresses are stacked on top of the budgetary stresses an expensive honeymoon can create.

 If you and your new spouse are just looking for a way to escape your regular lives, consider taking a honeymoon closer to home.
 Choose a getaway that is going to provide relaxing and memorable moments for the two of you.
-It doesn’t matter if it’s a weekend at a spa complete with a 45-minute acupuncture session or a stay at a nearby beach house with a pool and patio.
-The most important requirement is that you enjoy the time together.
+It doesn’t matter if it’s a weekend at a spa complete with a 45-minute acupuncture session, or a stay at a nearby beach house with a pool and patio.
+The most important requirement is that you enjoy your time together.

 Planning a wedding becomes much less stressful when you let go of all of the traditional expectations and procedures.
 Try putting the millennial way of life into practice by thinking outside of the box and making choices that don’t necessarily align with what people usually do.
 You’ll likely be much truer to yourself and at the end of the day, a celebration of you and your partner’s unique connection is exactly what a wedding is all about.